 These meetings are the center for democratic deliberation and decisions.
 The assembled membership is the ultimate decision-making body of the Local, so participation of all members is crucial.
 General Meetings are open to all, but you must be a member in good standing (have paid national dues) in order to vote.

-Our Local also consists of several project based and task based committees and commissions that help with ongoing work.
+Our Local also consists of four permanent committees that help with ongoing work.
 A committee is simply a body of members appointed or elected by our membership tasked with considering, investigating, or taking action on behalf of the membership.
-Some of our committees are tasked based and ad hoc, meaning they exist for a short period of time.
-Others are standing bodies that take up regular business.
-If you'd like to be put in touch with any of our committees or have any questions about how to get involved please send a message to email@example.com
+If you'd like to be put in touch with any of our committees, or have any questions about how to get involved, please send a message to firstname.lastname@example.org.

-For more on our structure and organization we encourage all members to read and become familiar with the DSA Constitution and Philly DSA's Local Bylaws.
+For more on our structure and organization, we encourage all members to read and become familiar with the DSA Constitution, Philly DSA's Local Bylaws, and our standing rules.

-The political education committee organizes discussions, reading groups, and public events that explore the strategy, history and theory of socialism and support the political initiatives of the local.
+The political education committee organizes education campaigns and events including discussions, reading groups, and public events that explore the strategy, history, and theory of socialism and support our political campaigns and initiatives.